History, Mission, and Facilities

 Facilities

-Located southwest of the New Haven Green and Yale’s Old Campus, Yale-New Haven Medical Center includes the School of Medicine, School of Public Health, Yale New Haven Hospital (YNHH), Smilow Cancer Hospital, Connecticut Mental Health Center, and the John B. Pierce Laboratory.
+Located southwest of the New Haven Green and Yale’s Old Campus, the School of Medicine sits in proximity to the School of Public Health, Yale New Haven Hospital (YNHH), Smilow Cancer Hospital, Connecticut Mental Health Center, and the John B. Pierce Laboratory building.
 In 2013 the School of Nursing moved to Yale West Campus in Orange, Connecticut.

 The School of Medicine’s Sterling Hall of Medicine, 333 Cedar Street, is the central building.
 This handsome limestone structure with domed roof includes administrative offices, the 450-seat Mary S. Harkness Auditorium, the Center for Cellular and Molecular Imaging, the Child Study Center, the departments of Cellular and Molecular Physiology, Pharmacology, Molecular Biophysics and Biochemistry, Genetics, Cell Biology, Neuroscience, Yale Cancer Center, and History of Medicine.